2018 United States House of Representatives elections in Utah: District 4

 The 4th district is located in northern-central Utah and includes parts of Salt Lake, Utah, Juab, and Sanpete Counties.
-Republican Mia Love, who has represented the district since 2015, was re-elected to a second term with 54% of the vote in 2016.
+Republican Mia Love, who had represented the district since 2015, was re-elected to a second term with 54% of the vote in 2016.

 Salt Lake County Mayor Ben McAdams was selected in the Democratic primary.

 The 4th District voted for Donald Trump in the 2016 presidential election, with 39.1%, with Hillary Clinton and Evan McMullin receiving 32.4% and 22.5% respectively.
-In 2012, the district voted for Mitt Romney over Barack Obama 67.2% to 30.2%.
+In 2012, the district voted for Mitt Romney over Barack Obama, 67.2% to 30.2%.

+McAdams would end up defeating Love by 694 votes.